nikouu/dotnet-optimization-cheatsheet/README.md

 - rewrite with better preamble around optimisation
 - add table of contents for the different levels
 - string.create
-- suggestions on what to optimise first such as architecture, adding more hardware
 - go back and fix up the tabs and spaces
 - refs for structs